Health Professionals and Partners

 Report a Case

-Transmission of M. tuberculosis occurs mostly (with very few exceptions) via droplet nuclei which can then be inhaled by those who are exposed.
+Transmission of M. tuberculosis occurs mostly (with very few exceptions) via droplet nuclei which are inhaled by those who are exposed.
 For this reason, only those with active pulmonary and/or laryngeal TB disease are likely to be contagious.

-The probability of transmission increases with bacterial burden, amount and severity of cough in the source case, duration of exposure, proximity to source case, crowding and room ventilation, and delays in diagnosis and/or effective treatment.
+The probability of transmission varies with bacterial burden, cavitary or upper lung-zone disease on chest radiograph in the source case, laryngeal disease in the source case, exposure of bacilli to sun or UV light, amount and severity of cough in the source case, duration of exposure, proximity to source case, crowding and poor room ventilation, and delays in diagnosis, and/or effective treatment.

 Symptoms